HSF/packaging/RelocatableSoftware/SLPackage/README.md

-If CMake has issues finding any dependencies, ensure their root install prefixes are listed in `CMAKE_PREFIX_PATH` and pass this list to `cmake` on the command line or setting it in your environment.
+If CMake has issues finding any dependencies, ensure their root install prefixes are listed in `CMAKE_PREFIX_PATH` and pass this list to `cmake` on the command line or set it in your environment.

 Build Outputs
 =============